AR Long Before VR

 Overlapping vs. Replacing

-I foresee a world where friends can stimulate multiple environments as they explore and traverse both the physical and digital landscapes together (I refuse to use the term ‘phygital’), as they crave more in-person connection over online-gaming with 3D virtual avatars.
+I foresee a world where friends can simulate multiple environments as they explore and traverse both the physical and digital landscapes together (I refuse to use the term ‘phygital’), as they crave more in-person connection over online-gaming with 3D virtual avatars.

 The Future of Immersive Technologies